AymericBebert/DearLearning/README.md

 pip3 install -r requirements.txt
 ```

+### Edit configuration

+To adapt the configuration file to your environment, you need to create a `local.py` file
+in the `config` directory, next to the `default.py` config file.

+You can overwrite every item of the default config, maybe paths, log config,...

 ## Run

-You should be able to play with:
+You should be able to run the code with:

 ```sh
 ./src/main.py